Starman (Ted Knight): Powers and abilities

 Ted Knight has no natural, superhuman powers.
 His abilities stem from the use of his inventions, the gravity rod and the cosmic rod.
 These devices channel an unknown form of stellar radiation, which Ted is able to manipulate through the rod.
 As Starman, he possesses the ability to fly, project bursts of stellar energy, light, and heat, create force fields and simple energy constructs, and levitate objects.
 Extended use of the cosmic rod created a bond between it and Ted, allowing him to mentally summon the rod when separated from it.

 Ted possesses a brilliant intellect, mastery of several sciences, and a gift for invention.
 In addition to the gravity and cosmic rods, Ted created the cosmic staff used by his son, Jack, and the cosmic converter belt worn by his JSA teammates, the Star-Spangled Kid and Stargirl.
-He was at some point employed as a physics professor; one of his students, Justin Ballantine, grew up to become the powerful super villain Libra.

-Ted Knight's contributions to science (especially physics and astrophysics) are not fully recognized in his lifetime.
-In his final years he meets the Legion of Super-Heroes' 30th century hero Star Boy, who tells Knight that his contributions were ultimately acknowledged hundreds of years after his death.
-His theories and writings were so revolutionary that, once fully understood, he is considered a peer of Isaac Newton and Galileo.